emredogan01/emredogan01/README.md

 - 👯 I’m looking to collaborate on project
 - 💬 Ask me about anythnig
 - 📫 How to reach me: myktysn@gmail.com
-- ⚡ Fun fact: HTML, CSS, BOOTSTRAP
+- ⚡ Fun fact: HTML, CSS, BOOTSTRAP, Javascript.